oassem/Ecommerce-website/README.md

   2. End Navbar.

 ## Build footer for Testing only:
-  1. using absolute position and bottom zero to make footer in the end of the page.
+  1. using Sticky position and bottom zero to make footer in the end of the page.

+## Build Responsive Login Form with Bootstrap.